mitschabaude/fast-base64/README.md

 ## Alternative imports

-We support three versions of the library that have different speed and size trade-offs
+We support four versions of the library that have different speed and size trade-offs.

 - `fast-base64`: The default is the fastest version, 1.9kB minzipped, **async** API
 - `fast-base64/small`: Version without SIMD, 1.0kB minzipped, **async** API, no `node` support, 2-3x slower
 - `fast-base64/js`: Fastest pure JS version, 600 bytes minzipped, **sync** API, 2-30x slower
 - `fast-base64/nano`: Smallest possible version, 147 bytes, **sync** API, no `node` support, 3-100x slower

-Example for using the pure JS version:
+The APIs are all equivalent, except that the latter two are synchronous.
+Here is an example for using the fast JS version:

 ```js
 import {toBytes, toBase64} from 'fast-base64/js';